RITHIKKUMARAN/Smart_Field_System/README.md

 # 🛠️ Prerequisites
 Before setting up the project, ensure you have the following:
 Python 3.6 or higher: Check your Python version with python --version.

+# 🛠️ Dependencies
+The project relies on the following key libraries(see requirements.txt for the full list):
+Streamlit 1.36.0: Web framework for the app interface.
+Plotly 5.14.1: For creating interactive visualizations. pandas 2.0.3: For data manipulation and handling time-series data.
+Kaleido 0.2.1: For exporting Plotly graphs as images (used in PDF reports). numpy 1.24.4: For numerical operations. reportlab 4.0.9: For generating PDF reports.